dvessey/pyText-Html-Script/README.md

 THIS WILL BE CONVERTED TO A HEADING
 This is a paragraph and
-will be formatted exactly as it is typed as I used a tag to help keep the notes I write intact as written
+will be formatted exactly as it is typed as I used a pre tag to help keep the notes I write intact as written

 This is my list: